 Prehistoric people most likely had politics and economics; however, civilization has enhanced these activities into artificial institutions, and civilizations invented more ways to kill than tribal war ever would (Keegan, 1993 ch.
 4).
 Instead of each person dealing with conflict, modern civilized society outsources resistance to the military and the police.
 They keep citizens insulated from the killing approved by governments; therefore, civilized culture seems peaceful to the protected.

 Our primate animal side is not all warlike.
-Research by the zoologist Frans de Waal shows animals with empathy, fairness, and reconciliation.
+Research by the zoologist Frans de Waal reveals that animals exhibit empathy, fairness, and a tendency towards reconciliation.
 We have inherited these abilities.

 “There is no sharp dividing line between human and animal emotions.” (de Waal, 2013)

-We are a social species where individuals care about other tribe members.
+We are a social species where individuals care about and support other members of their community.
 However, our behavior can not be easily defined.
-Neuroscientists have found complex relationships between parts of our brain (Sapolsky, 2017).
+Neuroscientists have discovered intricate relationships between different brain regions (Sapolsky, 2017).
 Combinations of emotions adjust combinations of emotions.
 Humans are also heavily influenced by culture.

 The anthropologist Brian Ferguson claims Stone Age cultures were peaceful (Ferguson, 2018).
-However, the idea that foragers had lots of war has been reinforced by the book “The Better Angels of Our Nature” by a psychologist named Steven Pinker.
+However, the idea that foragers had plenty of wars has been reinforced by the book “The Better Angels of Our Nature” by the psychologist Steven Pinker.
 There are fewer wars today than a hundred years ago (Pinker, 2011).
-Does this evidence show civilized progress improved our lives?
-But What if progress originally caused those wars by disrupting culture, leading to centuries of war from which modern society is now recovering?
+Does this evidence indicate that civilized progress has improved our lives?
+But what if progress originally caused those wars by disrupting culture, leading to centuries of war from which modern society is now recovering?
 I was unable to determine if Pinker was correct.
 Pinker writes about many interesting topics and could be right about a lot of stuff; however, archaeological evidence does not always tell us the whole story.
 Suppose researchers find the remains of someone with an arrow in their back.
 Pinker might assume the death was a murder.
 Ferguson might assume the death was a hunting accident.
-I also mistrust Pinker’s interpretation of statistics, which uses small samples to get large numbers (Ferguson, 2013).
+I also mistrust Pinker’s interpretation of statistics, which relies on small samples to derive large numbers (Ferguson, 2013).

-Pinker realized we have the potential for good and assumed civilized changes have helped to cultivate the potential goodness in people.
-Pinker prefers the modified people’s ways and not the original ones.
+Pinker realized that we have the potential for good and assumed that civilized changes have helped cultivate this potential goodness in people.
+Pinker prefers modified people’s ways over the original ones.
 Did domestication make us good, or do cultures become stable when our social instincts encourage peace?
-The improvements brought about by progressive enlightenment would never have been accepted if people lacked a mechanism to make our species want those changes.
-A species without this mechanism would not find these changes enlightened in the same way earthlings do.
-We should appreciate the Animal inside’s contributions to creating a peaceful society.
+The improvements brought about by progressive enlightenment would never have been accepted if people lacked a mechanism to motivate our species to adopt those changes.
+A species without this mechanism would not find these changes enlightened in the same way as Earthlings do.
+The Animals that live inside us create peaceful societies.

 In the late twentieth century, the wealthier nations stopped fighting each other; potentially, the world will unite into a Global Nation (Talbott, 1992).
 For Pinker, reason, science, and humanism improved our lives.
 Of course, modern science has done a better job of revealing the universe than any other method.
-Modern technology moved beyond anything our ancestors could do, but progressive civilization made itself the only option.
-Warfare continues when civilized governments have a war against the citizens as they try to control us.
+Warfare continues when civilized governments wage war against their citizens as they try to control us.
 Consequently, peace will never come from this civilized order if the future ends up with a police baton forever beating us into submission.
+Modern technology has surpassed anything our ancestors could have achieved, but is this prison our only option?

 Section 2: Lies